Yatala Labour Prison: 20th century

 Prisoners moved from rock breaking to goods production with trades including boot making, tailoring, tin smithing, blacksmithing, carpentry and masonry.
 There was public opposition as the free labour of prisoners was seen as unfair competition against private industry, consequently Government departments used most products.
 During the 1960s small industries were established north of the prison walls with facilities for spray painting, sheet metalwork and brick making.
 A decision was made in 1968 to build a new industries complex.
 Construction was from 1977 to 1982, with the complex opening in November 1984.

 C Division was created in 1957, as a minimum-security building, outside the main prison walls with a dining room added in 1967.
 B Division was redesigned and reequipped in 1958.
 The special education section of the education department opened a school at the prison in 1976 and Technical and Further Education began participating in prisoner education at Yatala from 1979.

+In 1962, prisoners at Yatala participated in medical experiments at the University of Adelaide, with the prison's sheriff J. H. Allen stating they had volunteered for experimentation as part of "community service".
+H. R. Oaten, the state president of the Australian Medical Association, stated that the experiments were in breach of the World Medical Association's code of ethics, but "was confident the prisoners would come to no harm".

 Although a high security prison, there have been some significant prisoner escapes.
 Four prisoners escaped in 1930, and lead the police on a car chase with whom they were involved in a shootout.
 After escaping into school grounds they were recaptured, with two of the police injured.
 Six prisoners escaped from the jail in 1979 after an attempted mass break-out by thirty.
 A wall that was under repair and covered in scaffolding was used as part of the escape, but all six escapees were soon recaptured.
 There was poor morale amongst inmates in the 1980s leading to a major prison riot.
 Sixty prisoners went on a rampage on 22 March 1983, and lit fires, destroying the roof of A division.
 The government saw this as an opportunity to restructure Yatala, rather than simply repairing the damage, and on 21 December announced that A division would be demolished.
 The former Enfield Council strongly objected due to the building's historic value but demolition began on 6 February 1984.